k-state-id3a/mixed-models-fall25/content/1-intro.md

 the same point estimate for $$\boldsymbol{\beta}$$, but with a different confidence interval.

+{% include figure.html img="day1/covmatrix_rcbd.jpg" alt="V" caption="Figure 7.
+Visual representation of the variance-covariance matrix assuming the dependence pattern between observations." width="75%" id = "multivariate_normal" %}

-## Generalities -- what are mixed models anyways?
+## Generalities on mixed models

 Mixed models combine fixed effects and random effects.
 Generally speaking, we can write out a mixed-effects model using the model equation form, as